 There’s no better way to see the country than to head out on the open road on a touring motorcycle.
-Even avid motorcycle enthusiasts often feel overwhelmed by the prospect of planning their first tours, though.
+Even avid motorcycle enthusiasts often feel overwhelmed by the prospect of motorcycle tour planning their first tours, though.

 With proper planning, there’s little to worry about.
 This article will introduce and discuss six of the most essential factors when it comes to motorcycle tour planning to ensure that riders of all skill levels will be able to make the most of their adventures.